briwagner/aws-drupal-dev/README.md

 * AWS: elastic IP
 * terraform: create a Production version that generates a separate DB instance and some networking resources to connect them
 * terraform: move some properties to a variables.tf file to simplify/force some basic project setup
+* ansible: confirm PHP modules
+* ansible: confirm DB setup.
+Do we want o use MariaDB?
+* ansible: PHP version is OK?
+Any reason to use 7.3?
+That requires adding another rep
+* ansible: additional user setup, beyond drupal_user?